wanglin2/mind-map-docs/src/en/plugins/about.md

 Moreover, neither the online version nor the client will consider charging.

-However, in order to ensure the sustainable development of the project, revenue will be obtained through various means, such as existing sponsorship methods.
-The second approach is to use paid plugins, with the basic principle that basic functions, core functions, and necessary functions are not charged, while optional additional functions may be charged.
+But for the sustainable development of the project, there will be some ways to obtain profits, such as the existing sponsorship methods.
+However, the number of people willing to sponsor is always small, so there are paid plugins.

-Finally, the fee is only applicable to developers.
-If it is only the online version or client version of the mind map, users do not need to pay, and all functions can be used for free.
+Plugin fees are only applicable to developers.
+If it is only the online or client-side mind map user, there is no need to pay, and all functions can be used for free.

 ## Price

 At present, the price of a single plugin is ￥29.9, which includes source code and packaged files that you can reference as needed.

-At present, there are a total of four paid plugins, with a total purchase price of ￥119.6 yuan per unit.
-Purchasing all of them can offer a discount of ￥20 yuan for only ￥99.9 yuan.
-What are you waiting for?
-Hurry up and take action~
+Buy 4 or more at once and get 20% off.
+It's better to take action than to be tempted~

 <p style="display:flex;align-items: flex-end;">